Ofer Levi: Music career

 In 2015, he served as a guest judge on Channel 20's paytans (piyyut singers) reality show.

 In March 2018 he released a remake of Avraham Fried's song "Ale Katan Sheli".

 In July 2018 he released a remake of the song "Manuel", originally performed by Greek singer Glykeria in the mid-90s.

 In September 2019 he released the song "Sof HaYom" - a lullaby of a father to his son.
 The song was written by Ephraim Butchuk, composed by Avi Ben David, arranged and musically produced by Yaron Bachar.

 Controversy

 In 1997 he was convicted of tax offenses and sentenced to 8 months probation and a fine.
 In 2007, a stun grenade was thrown at the door of his house in Moshav Yad Rambam.

+Politics

+In 2025, Levi made public statements calling for the ethnic cleansing of Gaza and execution of prisoners of war.
+In an interview published on Maariv he said: "If I was an IDF soldiers now, there would be no prisoners. [...]
+I would kill them all, and burn them [...]
+We should [...] destroy first [...].
+Erase Gaza completely, totally.
+Not flatten it, burn it".